cardo-org/Rembus.jl/docs/src/index.md

 julia -e "using Rembus; caronte()"
 ```

-Providing a startup script could be useful.
-The following `caronte` script suffice:
+A startup script could be useful and the following `caronte` script suffice:

 ```julia
 ##!/bin/bash